midtown-ai/glossary/glossary/a.md

 # Agent-Based Modeling

  A method employed for simulating intricate systems, focusing on interactions between individual [agents] to glean insights into emergent system behaviors.

  See also [A], ...

+# Agentic

+ Function calls that work

+ See also [A], ...